bodyhigh/redis-game-stopper/README.md

 3. Run `npm start` to start the development server.
 It should automatically open the client in your browser when ready.

+4. Run `npm run nodemon` to start the development server with nodemon.

 ## Testing

 Running `npm run watch-test` will run the unit tests with karma.